You can find the MHS Course Guide here

 Final: None

 Choir is a credit-bearing ensemble with membership based on instructor recommendation and/or audition.
 Members perform a wide variety of vocal repertoire and learn appropriate vocal technique and reading skills.
 All ensemble members are required to attend one 40 minute vocal lesson per week.
 Outstanding ensemble members will be encouraged to audition for Select Choir, Suburban Council and All County music festivals and to participate in NYSSMA.
-The choir performs at school concerts and assemblies, the Strawberry Festival and select competitions.
+The choir performs at school concerts, assemblies and select competitions.

 Credit: 1